 Gould's petrel conservation project

 The Gould's petrel is Australia's rarest endemic seabird, with over 95 percent of the species breeding on the islands around Port Stephens.
-NSW National Parks and Wildlife Service (NPWS) is working with the Saving our Species conservation program to reverse the decline in population numbers by restoring habitat to encourage a strong breeding colony.
+NSW National Parks and Wildlife Service (NPWS) is working with the Saving our Species conservation program and partners to reverse the decline in population numbers by restoring habitat to encourage a strong breeding colony.

 Read more about Gould's petrel conservation project